Watson-Personal-Assistant/developer/_content/trial/add-running-skill.md

 10. Click **Next**.

-11. Using the **Select a skillset** choice list, choose `built-in` as the skillset to add the new skill to.
+11. Using the **Select a skillset** choice list, choose `industry` as the skillset to add the new skill to.

 12. In the **_Tap to type..._** field on the Chat UI, type `tell me a dad joke`.
 You should see a reply that is a Dad joke.